-In the event that your sportsmed hospital account remains outstanding for more than 60 days, we reserve the right to charge interest at the Reserve Bank of Australia cash rate plus 3%, calculated daily.
+In the event that your sportsmed Hospital and Orthopaedics account remains outstanding for more than 60 days, we reserve the right to charge interest at the Reserve Bank of Australia cash rate plus three per cent, calculated daily.
 If payment remains outstanding and debt recovery action is required, you will incur the full cost of all collection expenses.

 Account enquiries should be directed to the relevant provider.
-Accounts from sportsmed will display the relevant provider on the top left of the account (e.g. sportsmed Hospital or sportsmed Physiotherapy).
+Accounts from sportsmed will display the relevant provider on the top left of the account (e.g. sportsmed Hospital. sportsmed medical or sportsmed physiotherapy).

 • Hospital (including day surgery)

 • Physiotherapy account enquiries:

 • Medical account enquiries: